Users looking for more sophisticated backup reporting take note: Vendors are beefing up their tools--in some cases...

 Feeding this demand is the growing alignment between business and IT.
 Compliance laws, service-level agreements (SLAs) and new tiered storage architectures are all pressuring storage managers to get a better handle on how well data is protected.

 Symantec acknowledged this in January when it unveiled Veritas Backup Reporter (VBR) 6.0, the first generation of its own reporting tool.
 VBR offers centralized reporting and, claims the company, the ability to help users determine if they're meeting compliance SLAs.
-Symantec's entry underscores the importance
+Symantec's entry underscores the importance of backup reporting.

 "There's a case where one of the big players is saying, 'We have to be in this space,'" says Alan Atkinson, CEO of WysDM Software, a data protection management vendor.